-The remainder of this report describes the quality measures selected for inclusion in QIPS, establishes benchmarks and improvement goals, explains how providers can qualify for a quality-based incentive payment, and reviews of the history and goals of this initiative.
+The remainder of this report describes the quality measures selected for inclusion in QIPS, establishes benchmarks and improvement goals, explains how providers can qualify for a quality-based incentive payment, and reviews the history and goals of this initiative.
 This report does not set specific dollar amounts for the quality-based incentive payments; instead it provides flexibility to payers to account for budget limitations and other considerations as they make decisions about the incentive payment amount.
+Individual payers have the flexibility to use QIPS in a way that best meets their needs and the needs of the specific populations they serve, including by using a subset of the available measures.